Stapleford Stables, Stapleford Abbots, Essex.

 Site Context

-The site lies on the east side of Stapleford Road, around 150m south of junction with Church Lane.
-The existing stable block is the only structure on the site, the hard surface area is as indicated on OS – parking area inside entrance, a limited hard surface along the front of the block and an area at the north end used for ancillary storage.
-Temporary and permanent fencing creates paddocks and the area around the building is somewhat churned up from general activity.
-Vehicle access is across a wide verge.
+En-Plan were approached by the owners of a site that lies on the east side of Stapleford Road, around 150m south of junction with Church Lane in the County of Essex.
+The existing stable block is the only structure on the site, with a hard surface area is as indicated on OS digital mapping, and a parking area inside the entrance, with a limited hard surface along the front of the block and an area at the north end used for ancillary storage.
+The site also has temporary and permanent fencing creates paddocks and the area around the building is somewhat churned up from general activity.
+Highways access is across a wide verge to the front of the site.

 Site lies in a relatively open location and is screened by established landscaping.
 The adjoining site to the south is Kirtons Farm which appears to be a dwelling only, this lies opposite a group of 6 houses south of Woodside Farm.
 Further dwellings are located in Church lane to the rear.